 “In Cities, Be Alert,” a poem I wrote as a class exercise when I was a college undergraduate in 1978, was recently posted on The Poets Watch website.

-My first response when I stumbled on the poem it was delight–I love to see my poems out in the world– followed by a tinge of anxiety: “oh yikes, there’s another early poem getting attention– why don’t people look at my more recent poems?”
+My first response when I stumbled on the poem was delight–I love to see my poems out in the world– followed by a tinge of anxiety: “oh yikes, there’s another super-early poem getting attention. . .”
 The second response was creative curiosity: I realized that the epigraph, “in cities be alert for the sudden movement of pedestrians,” a quote from a newspaper article on which the poem was based, is missing, and began to wonder about whether that change strengthens or weakens the poem.

-The third was a mild shock: reading the poem again as if it were by someone else, I realized for the first time–after forty years– the extent to which it is a feminist poem.
+The third was a shock of insight: reading the poem again as if it were by someone else, I realized for the first time how much the speaker in this poem is gendered, how much it is a feminist poem.

-This week I launched the Kickstarter for Choice Words: Writers on Abortion, afraid it would be hard to raise $10,500 to ensure publication of the book.
-Instead, amid the petrifying, horrifying news of abortion bans passed in Georgia and Alabama the same week, we have raised over 6,000 of it in the first 3 days and I’m now planning the “stretch goals” for what to do with extra funding if we go over (purchase copies to donate to women’s shelters and prisons, abortion clinics, and public libraries (especially libraries in Alabama and Georgia!).
+This week I launched the Kickstarter for Choice Words: Writers on Abortion.
+Amid the horrifying news of abortion bans passed in Georgia and Alabama the same week, we have raised over 2/3 of our goal in the first 3 days.
+I’m now planning the “stretch goals” for what to do with extra funding if we go over (purchase copies to donate to women’s shelters and prisons, abortion clinics, and public libraries (especially libraries in Alabama and Georgia!).

-Looking back at this poem, I now see the threat of the pedestrians as deeply gendered.
-Of course.
+Looking back at this poem, I realize how the trajectory of my life has brought me to the place of editing the first major literary anthology on abortion.
+Of course the threat of the pedestrians as deeply gendered.